What Humidity Level Is Uncomfortable? A Practical Guide by Season

 • Absolute Humidity: The actual amount of water vapor in a given volume of air.

-• Relative Humidity (RH): A percentage that shows how much moisture is in the air compared to the maximum the air can hold at a specific temperature.
+• Relative Humidity (RH): The most common measurement, this is a percentage that shows how much moisture is in the air compared to the maximum the air can hold at that temperature.

 • Specific Humidity: The mass of water vapor in a specific mass of air.